Krazete/antscoper/README.md

 # Antscoper
-Antscoper is a tool for finding vacant classrooms and lecture halls in UCI.
+Antscoper is a tool for viewing the class schedule of every single classroom and lecture hall at UCI.
+It was made to easily find vacancies between classes (I personally used vacant classes as an alternative to reserving a study room).

 Please note that rooms are typically closed on weekends and holidays.
 On days when rooms are open, they are usually open from 7am to 10pm.